-A transaction to sell a business to an investment fund or other financial buyer, or a purchaser in a related industry (a strategic buyer), is one of the most significant transactions a company may face and one which is outside its normal business activities.
-During the transaction, management not only have to deal with the sale, but they also need to keep the regular business running without distraction.
-The stakes for the company are high.
-The buyer may be more familiar with acquisitions and the final terms of the main agreements may have far-reaching effects long after the deal has closed.
-For example,
+- A transaction to sell a business to an investment fund or other financial buyer, or a purchaser in a related industry (a strategic buyer), is one of the most significant transactions a company may face and one which is outside its normal business activities.
+Early issues that arise include:

-Likewise, we assist strategic and other buyers in acquisition transactions, dealing with the structure of the transaction, due diligence, liability, employment, the matters discussed above, and issues of particular importance to the buyer and its industry.
+- We also assist strategic and other buyers in acquisition transactions, dealing with the structure of the transaction, due diligence, liability, employment, and issues of particular importance to the buyer and its industry.

 Our M&A activity encompasses transactions of varying sizes in the middle market, and typically covers manufacturing, healthcare, technology, software, consumer, and transportation industries.